 While the NMSC doesn’t list the awards by year, the Los Angele Times has a story about 136 area semi-finalists having the chance to will a $2,000 National Merit scholarship.

-The award would have to be over $5,000 to come close to matching tuition growth.
+The award would have to be well over $5,000 to come close to matching tuition growth.

 Of course, even then there was plenty of National Merit hype which may be what parents are remembering rather than the actual numbers.